eecs-354-burp/BURP/README.md

-BURP
+BURP - The Better URL Reputation Platform
 ====

-The Better URL Reputation Platform

-By Khalid Aziz, Peter Li, Christopher Moran, and Ethan Romba
+Developed by Khalid Aziz, Peter Li, Christopher Moran, and Ethan Romba

+BURP is a Python package that performs static analysis of HTML, URL tokens, HTTP headers, and WHOIS information, extracting features that can be used to evaluate the reputation of an arbitrary URL.
+The extracted features can be fed into a machine-learning system such as Weka to enable intelligent classification of URLs.

+The package includes a script for analyzing URLs in bulk (e.g. for creating training sets), as well as a script that uses Weka to classify individual URLs as malicious or benign based on a decision-tree model developed from a training set of ~44,000 URLs.

+BURP requires Python 2.6+ / 3.1+.

 Installation
 ------------